smujmaiku/make-list-provider/readme.md

 );
 ```

-### useListing
+### useItem

-Creates a row in the Provider's list.
+Creates an entry in the Provider's list.
 Any value can be supplied as the argument.
 Changes to the value will update the Provider's callback and `useList` hook.